DenuvoSoftwareSolutions/SiMBA/README.md

     python3 src/simplify.py "x+x" "a&a"

-In fact, each command line argument which is no option is considered an expression to be simplified.
+In fact, each command line argument which is not an option is considered as an expression to be simplified.
 Note that omitting the quotation marks may imply undesired behavior.
 The simplification results are printed to the command line as shown in the following:

     *** Expression x+x
     *** ... simplified to 2*x
     *** Expression a
     *** ... simplified to a

-Per default no check for the input expressions being linear MBAs is performed.
+Per default no check whether the input expression is a linear MBA is performed.
 This check can optionally be enabled via the option **-l**:

     python3 src/simplify.py "x*x" -l